 The other classical structure that represents an alternative to the medial axis is a triangulation.
-Triangulations have been extensively used in the area of finite element mesh generation [Shewchuk 1996] and many algorithms are available.
-There is also a significant body of research related to addressing robustness [Shewchuk 1997; Devillers and Pion 2003], which is an important factor that is often overlooked in many methods.
-Triangulations can also represent environments with less nodes [Kallmann 2014] and are some times preferred just because they are in fact a well-known triangle mesh structure.
-While triangulations have been used in many ways as a navigation mesh, very few works have achieved useful properties for path planning and navigation.
+Triangulations have been extensively employed in the area of finite element mesh generation [Shewchuk 1996] and many algorithms are available.
+There is also a significant body of research related to addressing robustness [Shewchuk 1997;

+Devillers and Pion 2003], which is an important factor that is often overlooked in many methods.
+Triangulations can also represent environments with less nodes [Kallmann 2014] than the medial axis, they are simpler to be computed, and are some times preferred just because they are in fact a well-known triangle mesh structure.

+While triangulations have been used in many ways as a navigation mesh, very few works have achieved useful properties when computing paths directly from a triangulation.
 The next section describes a recent development that well addresses our desired properties.

-3.2 Local Clearance Triangulations
+2.4.3 Local Clearance Triangulations

-Triangulations cannot easily accommodate arbitrary clearance tests and the recent Local Clearance Triangulation (LCT) has been proposed exactly to overcome this difficulty [Kallmann 2014].
+One limitation of traditional triangulations is that they cannot easily accommodate arbitrary clearance tests and the recent Local Clearance Triangulation (LCT) has been proposed exactly to overcome this difficulty [Kallmann 2014].